 A course which focuses on specific trends, genres, or aspects of Web writing.
-Topics include: Web writing in social, workplace or academic contexts; unique genres of Web writing (blogs, wikis, forums); challenges to traditional media and publishing made by Web writing.
+Topics include Web writing in social, workplace or academic contexts; unique genres of Web writing (blogs, wikis, forums); challenges to traditional media and publishing made by Web writing.
 (Advanced Composition; part of Writing Studies minor)

-ENG 343 & WRT 343 Studies in Rhetorical Theory (H/WI)
+ENG 343 and WRT 343 - Studies in Rhetorical Theory (H/WI) Prerequisite: WRT 100

 Offers in-depth study of rhetorical theory.
 The course may focus on one or more periods (e.g., Classical rhetoric, Enlightenment rhetoric), theorists (e.g., Aristotle, Burke), or concepts (e.g., invention, metaphor).
-May be taken up to three times with different course material. -three semester hours
+May be taken up to three times with different course material.
+(Advanced Composition; part of Writing Studies minor)